 The setup is just an excuse for James Cameron to unfurl the most relentless and horrifying thrillride.
 The marines — well-drawn and well-cast — go down one by one in a heroic but fruitless battle against their superior foe, until Ripley — calm, cool, collected, capable, fierce and seriously pissed off — is the last woman standing.
 Almost 40 years old, Aliens doesn’t feel like it has aged a day, so world-specific and convincing is Cameron’s vision.

 A no-brainer.
 One of the greatest movies ever made, itself a sequel to one of the greatest movies ever made, definitely belongs at #1 on the best movie sequels of all time list.
 But what is there to say about a movie that has been so universally lauded?

 Narratively, the movie practically vibrates with mythical resonance.
-The suffering and hard choices thrust upon the characters give the actors more to work with, substantially upping the quality of their performances over the first film.
+The suffering and hard choices thrust upon the characters give the actors more to work with, upping the quality of their performances from A New Hope.
 The story’s one flaw is that we don’t get a sense of the duration of events, or how much time passes in between them.

 Finally, this is one of the great movie soundtracks, both the sound effects — every beep, boop, pew, and roar breathed into life by the Foley artists that help to fully realize the world — and the music.
 It’s become so culturally ingrained, we forget the shock of first hearing the Imperial March: those sharp, confident, almost jazzy, horns propelling the Imperial Navy across the galaxy.
 Yoda’s theme and Han and Leia’s theme are likewise memorable and exquisite.
 Any one of these John Williams compositions would be the centerpiece of another movie.
 Empire has half a dozen of them.
 This movie just keeps on giving.